Large Model Performance Optimization Guide

 The inputs to the reverse operators of Silu and Mul are checked in the IR diagram to see if they are as expected, and there are Reshape operators between Silu and Mul, and between Mul and MatMul when fine-grained multicopy is off, and Silu, Mul, and MatMul are connected when fine-grained multicopy is on.
 The process is as follows:

-It can be seen that the cause is that the input shape of Linear in the fine-grained multicopy scenario is two-dimensional, while the input shape of Linear in the non-fine-grained multicopy scenario is three-dimensional, resulting in a Reshape operator between Linear and Mul, and the lack of Reshape recalculation results in recalculation of Silu alone being optimized.
+It can be seen that the cause is that the input shape of Linear in the fine-grained multicopy scenario is two-dimensional, while the input shape of Linear in the non-fine-grained multicopy scenario is three-dimensional, so a Reshape operator between Linear and Mul, and the lack of Reshape recalculation results in recalculation of Silu being optimized.
 The additional recalculation of the Reshape results in a normal memory reduction.
 The reference configuration is as follows:

 recompute_config: